People's Mojahedin Organization of Iran: Islamic Republic of Iran operations against MEK inside Europe

 On 30 June 2018 Belgian police arrested married couple of Iranian heritage Amir Saadouni and Nasimeh Naami on charges of "attempted terrorist murder and preparing a terrorist act" against an MEK rally in France.
 The couple had in their possession half of a kilogram of TATP explosives and a detonator.
 Police also detained Asadollah Asadi, an Iranian diplomat in Vienna.
 German prosecutors charged Asadi with "activity as foreign agent and conspiracy to commit murder by contacting the couple and giving them a device containing 500 grams of TATP".
-Prosecutors said Asadi was a member of the Iranian Ministry of Intelligence and Security service, an organization that focuses on "combating of opposition groups inside and outside of Iran".
+Prosecutors said Asadi was a member of the Iranian Ministry of Intelligence and Security service, an organisation that focuses on "combating of opposition groups inside and outside of Iran".
 Iran responded that the arrests were a "false flag ploy", with the Iranian Foreign Ministry spokesman saying the "two suspects in Belgium were in fact members of the People's Mujahideen".
 In October 2018, the French government officially and publicly blamed Iran's Intelligence Service for the failed attack against the MEK.
 U.S. officials also condemned Iran over the foiled bomb plot that France blames on Tehran.
 In December 2018, Albania expelled two Iranian diplomats due to alleged involvement in the bomb plot against the MEK (where Mayor Giuliani and other US government officials were also gathered) accusing the two of "violating their diplomatic status".
 Iranian President Hassan Rouhani said that the MEK incited violence during the 2017–2018 Iranian protests.

 In October 2019, Albanian police discovered an Iranian paramilitary network that allegedly planned attacks against MEK members in Albania.
 Albania's police chief, Ardi Veliu, said that the Iran Revolutionary Guard's foreign wing operated an "active terrorist cell" that targeted members of the MEK.
 A police statement said that two Iranian security officials led the network from Tehran, and that it was allegedly linked to organised crime groups in Turkey.
 It also said that the network used a former MEK member to collect information in Albania.
 Valiu also said that a planned attack on the MEK by Iranian government agents was foiled in March.